SAP-archive/devtoberfest-2021/topics/Week4_Security/README.md

     You don’t think this can work?
 I’d love to hear your reservations.
 Loving it?
 Then spread the word and help make the Internet a more secure place!

+* Helen Oakley and Torsten Dangel - although they are away on vacation and we aren't meeting to set final details until September 9th
+* Thomas Jung - Security Aspects of SAP Cloud Application Programming Model

 ## Tutorials